-So sweet, savory and tart… you’re going to absolutely looooovvvve this Champagne Sangria!
+So sweet, savory and tart… you’re going to absolutely love this easy and delicious Champagne Sangria!

 Happy New Year fellow sangria lovers!
 I’ll be ready to get my new year started with this sangria.
 I’ve never had anything quite like it before… the flavor combinations are incredible.
 The secret is the rosemary simple syrup.
 It’s so easy to make and smells so good.